Slow Traveling in Johor Malaysia

 After the sweltering hot weather of Kuala Lumpur, and the heavy rain in Cameron Highlands and Langkawi, it was really pleasant here.
 Warm, but not a sultry heat, and what we liked most, no rain!
 Here our mornings would start with a cup of hot coffee on the balcony while enjoying the unobstructed view of the sea in front of us, and Singapore off in the distance.

 After our morning coffee and the overwhelming view, we went to the old town for a nice walk.

-All the sights like the Sultan Abu Bakar Mosque, Grand Palace, State Secretariat Building etc. we had left out, and only saw them from the car window.
+Unfortunately, we only saw the sights of the Sultan Abu Bakar Mosque, Grand Palace, State Secretariat Building, etc. from the car window.
 Due to the short time we had in Johor Bahru, we only wanted to go on a stroll through the old town.

 Here you will find some cool little cafes and restaurants.
 There is also a Chinese Museum, which we did not visit.